Latest WalletConnect Token (WCT) News Update

 TLDR

-3. Permissionless Node Operations (2026) – Allowing anyone to run network relay nodes, decentralizing infrastructure.
+3. Enable Permissionless Node Operations (Long-term) – Decentralize network infrastructure by allowing anyone to run relay nodes.

 Deep Dive

-What this means: This is bullish for WCT because it would create a direct utility-driven demand for the token, tying its value to network usage.
-However, it's neutral in the near term as the timeline is not fixed and depends on community consensus, which could delay implementation.
+What this means: This is critically bullish for WCT because it would establish a sustainable revenue model and direct utility demand for the token.
+However, it is neutral in the near-term as the timeline is not fixed and depends on governance consensus, introducing execution risk.

-What this means: This is bullish for WCT because it deepens network decentralization and security, which could attract more institutional users and apps.
-It may also create new staking or reward mechanisms for node operators, increasing token utility.
-The bearish angle is the technical challenge and potential slow rollout.
+What this means: This is bullish for WCT as it aligns with core Web3 values, potentially increasing network resilience and trust.
+It could also create new staking or reward mechanisms for node operators, further embedding WCT within the ecosystem's security model.

 Conclusion